carloslab-ai/carloslab-ai.github.io/docs/UtilityIntelligence/UtilityWorld/utility-entity.md

 		    }
 		}
 		```
-	- To create your own Utility Entity Facade, you need to create a class inherited from `UtilityEntityFacade`.
+	- To create your own **Entity Facade**, you need to create a class inherited from `UtilityEntityFacade`.
 For example:
 		```cs
 		public class ChargeStation : UtilityEntityFacade
 		{